 It keeps you focused on technique and form.

-Your common swim practices for age groupers is not short.
+Your common swim practices for age groupers are not short.
 Typically, at least 1.5 hours, sometimes teetering on the 2+ hour mark.

-It’s hard to stay completely focused for the amount of time.
-Thoughts of school work, that perceived slight from one of your friends, thinking about what you are going to do on the weekend—all these start to cloud out any focus you might have had on doing the, you know, workout at hand.
+It’s hard to stay completely focused for that full amount of time.
+Thoughts of school work, that perceived slight from one of your friends, thinking about what you are going to do on the weekend—all these start to cloud out any focus you might have had on doing the, you know, swim workout at hand.

 Counting your strokes encourages focus and intention over those long bouts of training.
-After all, it’s a little harder to think about your weekend plans, or daydreaming about that hottie in school when you are dialed in on your stroke count each lap.
+After all, it’s a little harder to think about your weekend plans or daydream about that hottie in school when you are dialed in on your stroke count each lap.

 Counting strokes become second nature after a while.